 \subsubsection{Dispersion measure}

-The \textsc{ymw16} and \textsc{ne2001} Milky Way DM contributions for the FRB progenitor of \mtpfrb\, either place the source inside the Milky Way halo, or just outside the halo.
 We can use the DM to explore whether the FRB progenitor is likely in the galaxy or in the Milky Way Halo.
-We use a DM of $143.96\pm57.6$\,\pcc\, from \citet{2020Yamasaki} including a 40\,per\,cent uncertainty.
-This is because \mtpfrb\,is at a Galactic latitude of $b=-4.597$~deg or $\sin \left| b \right| = 0.08$.
+We use {a halo} DM of {$144\pm60$\ \pcc}\ from \citet{2020Yamasaki} including a 40\ per\ cent uncertainty.
+This is because \mtpfrb\ is at a Galactic latitude of $b=-4.597$~deg or $\sin \left| b \right| = 0.08$.
 Constraining the DM of the halo, particularly near the Galactic plane, is challenging.
 Recently, \citet{2023arXiv230103502C} presented a comparison of halo DM models and reviewed them using FRB DMs.
 While they only presented models with $\sin \left| b \right| > 0.5$, they found that the \citet{2020Yamasaki} halo model is consistent with their FRB observations.

 The ISM contributions computed using the \textsc{ne2001} and \textsc{ymw16} Galactic free electron models differ significantly.
-If we assume a 20~per cent uncertainty on the maximum integrated ISM DM contribution and a 40~per cent uncertainty on the MW halo DM contribution (the halo is more poorly understood) for the \mtpfrb\, sightline, the probabilities of \mtpfrb\, being extra-galactic are $\sim$24 and $\sim$80~per cent for the \textsc{ne2001} and the \textsc{ymw16} model, respectively.
+If we assume a 20~per cent uncertainty on the maximum integrated ISM DM contribution and a 40~per cent uncertainty on the MW halo DM contribution (the halo is more poorly understood) for the \mtpfrb\ sightline, the probabilities of \mtpfrb\ being extra-galactic are $\sim$24 and $\sim$80~per cent for the \textsc{ne2001} and the \textsc{ymw16} model, respectively.
 We visualise this in Figure~\ref{fig:distanceprobability}.